BBVA/kapow/spec/README.md

 program making the correct HTTP request to a Kapow! server, can change its behavior.

+## Design Principles

+* All requests and responses will leverage JSON as the data encoding method.

+* The API calls responses will have two distinct parts:
+  * The HTTP status code (e.g., 400, Bad Request).
+The target audience of this information is the client code.
+The client can thus use this information to control the program flow.
+  * The JSON-encoded message.
+The target audience in this case is the human operating the client.
+The human can use this information to make a decision on how to proceed.

+Let's illustrate these ideas with an example: TODO

+  * All successful API calls will return a representation the *final* state attained by the objects which have been addressed (requested, set or deleted).

+    FIXME: consider what to do when deleting objects.
+Isn't it too much to return the list of all deleted objects in such a request?
 ### Servers

 TODO: Define servers' API